%!TEX encoding = UTF-8 Unicode

 \section{Frequency list >= 5} \label{app:freq}

-This is an example appendix showing how small amounts of data or results can be included from a separate file and written over multiple columns.
+This is an example appendix showing how small amounts of data or results can be included literally from a separate file and written over multiple columns.

 \begin{multicols}{3}